philackm/ScrollableGraphView/README.md

 ## Announcements

-### 9-7-2017 - Looking for Examples:

-If your application uses this component and you would like to show it off, please let me know as I would like to create a gallery.
-Please create a pull request and update the [examples.md](examples.md) with the app name and URL.
-I will add screenshots of the applications to a gallery for everyone to see.

 ### 9-7-2017 - Version 4:

 Version 4 was released which adds multiple plots, dynamic reloading of values, more reference line customisation options and various bug fixes.